Type 2 Diabetes

 In Australia, type 2 diabetes affects 85 to 90 per cent of all people with diabetes with over 1 million people registered as having the condition.

-Diabetes is a condition where there is too much glucose (a type of sugar) in the blood.
 The body uses glucose as its main source of energy.
 Glucose comes from foods that contain carbohydrates, such as potatoes, bread, pasta, rice, fruit and milk.
 After food is digested, the glucose is released and absorbed into the bloodstream.

 Insulin is a hormone made by the pancreas.
 Insulin lowers blood glucose levels by moving glucose from the blood into the muscle cells.
 It also helps glucose to be stored in the liver and in other tissues.

-There are two main types of diabetes – type 1 and type 2.
 Type 1 diabetes is an autoimmune condition where the body's immune cells attack the insulin-producing cells.
 As a result, people with type 1 diabetes cannot produce insulin and need insulin injections to survive.

 Research shows that type 2 diabetes can often be prevented or delayed with early lifestyle changes.